MichaelAGordon/GIF-Viewer/README.md

 ```
 # Usage

-    Run the script by double-clicking the .pyw file or executing it from the terminal or command prompt.
+    Run the script by double-clicking the .pyw file or executing it from the terminal or command prompt
-    Use the user interface to select a GIF and start displaying it on your desktop.
+    Use the user interface to select a GIF and start displaying it on your desktop
     The GIF should show up on your main monitor in the top left corner
-    If you want to close a GIF hit the ESC key and the last previously selected GIF or currently selected GIF will close
+    To close a GIF hit the ESC key on the last previously/currently selected GIF